dswann101164/azure-noob-blog/posts/2025-10-17-azure-ai-30-day-test.md

 cover: "static/images/hero/azure-ai-copilot.svg"
 ---

-# I Spent 30 Days Testing Azure AI in a Regulated Environment.
-Here's What Actually Works.

 **TL;DR:** Microsoft says AI will revolutionize Azure operations by 2028.
 I tested it in October 2025 in a regulated enterprise with PCI/HIPAA requirements.
 60-70% of the "future vision" is deployable RIGHT NOW.
 Here's what works, what's broken, and how to implement it without getting fired.

 ---